Secure authentication via Quantum Physical Unclonable Functions: a review: Review

 Within this framework, authentication performance is characterized via standard security metrics such as the False Acceptance Rate (FAR), representing the probability of an adversary being falsely accepted, and the False Rejection Rate (FRR), representing the likelihood of a legitimate prover being rejected.
 It has been shown that QPUF-based systems can be designed to achieve asymptotically vanishing FRR and exponentially decaying FAR, ensuring robust security guarantees even in the presence of quantum-capable adversaries \cite{nilesh2025authentication}.

 Information-theoretic methods also underpin secure key generation and data storage using QPUFs \cite{patent1, patent2}.
 The core insight is that QPUFs' intrinsic randomness supplies high entropy that can be harvested into secret keys with provable secrecy.
+Finally, the upper bound on the number of QPUFs that can be unambiguously identified within a network while maintaining reliable authentication and secure key generation is derived in \cite{nilesh2026sub}.
 These high-entropy outputs can be processed (e.g., via privacy amplification) to yield secret keys.
 Information-theoretic analysis precisely quantifies how many secret bits can be extracted and how much information an adversary can learn.
 The secret key rate was shown to be related to the FAR, thereby establishing that a higher secret key rate extracted from a QPUF corresponds to a tighter bound on the adversarial success probability \cite{nilesh2025authentication}.
 In \cite{info_theore_puf, nilesh2025quantum} secret key capacities extractable from QPUF outputs under privacy leakage have been bounded via mutual-information expressions.
-Extensions to secure data storage and message identification (detecting if a specific message is present instead of full decoding) via QPUFs were further characterized in \cite{nilesh2025itw} and \cite{nilesh2025secure}, wherein identification capacity was shown to scale double-exponentially with the QPUF output length under idealized conditions.
+Extensions to secure data storage and message identification (detecting if a specific message is present instead of full decoding) via QPUFs were further characterized in \cite{nilesh2025itw, nilesh2025secure, nilesh2025globe}, wherein identification capacity was shown to scale double-exponentially with the QPUF output length under idealized conditions.
 Importantly, these entropy-based bounds hold regardless of adversarial computational power.
 An information-theoretic argument guarantees that even a quantum-enabled adversary cannot reduce the QPUF’s inherent entropy below its limit.
 In turn, the QPUF’s intrinsic randomness is tied directly to provable secrecy: for example, any key derived from the QPUF can be made statistically independent of public helper data.
 These security guarantees rely on the concept of privacy leakage, which requires that public helper data reveal negligible information about the QPUF’s output.
 This requirement is especially critical in quantum settings, as compromise of QPUF output could lead to irreversible identity theft.